 Lady Yiling slowed, then she planted herself in front of Bunawi.

 Were they going to duel now?
 Would it even be valid at this point?
 Anina squatted beside a pile of broken wood and debris.

-At first, Bunawi and Yiling only stared at each other.
+At first, Bunawi and Lady Yiling only stared at each other.
 The king gripped the ordinary sword he had stolen from another warrior earlier.
-Anina wondered whether he was reluctant to engage Yiling in a fight, now that he could no longer boost his magic.
-But the king scoffed, spat on the ground, and then sprinted towards Yiling.
+Anina wondered whether he was reluctant to engage Lady Yiling in a fight, now that he could no longer boost his magic.
+But the king snorted, spat on the ground, and then sprinted towards Lady Yiling.
 His eyes blazed with disgust, and his sword pointed straight at her.

 The king didn't make it very far.
 Sheets of hard-packed earth burst from the ground, catching his running feet.
 They crawled up his ankles and clamped him to the ground.
 He yelped as his momentum was thrown off.
 From behind him, a large, fist-sized rock slammed into his elbow.
 Bunawi howled in pain, and his sword clattered to the ground.
 He leaned down to swoop it up with his good hand, but the earth clasping his ankles worked its way up to his waist, making it impossible for him to bend any further to retrieve his sword.

 Anina swallowed.
 Lady Yiling’s moves had been so quick.
 No wonder Bunawi needed to cheat to even stand a chance against her.

 Just then, a bright red light shot to the highest point in the sky, bursting with a loud bang.
 Anina covered her ears.
 Then to her bafflement, Lady Yiling released Bunawi, and erected a high wall between them.
 All around, warriors lowered their swords and held up shields or ran for cover.
 But not all the warriors – just the Kataman ones.

 Gusts of frigid wind swept over them all, and screams erupted across the battlefield.